theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/Power-BI-Connector.md

 ## Parameterizing

 The Power BI Custom Connector exposes Xtract Universal custom parameters in Power BI Desktop.
-Using the Power BI Custom Connector Xtract Universal custom parameters can be populated with values when executing an extraction from Power BI Desktop.
+Using the Power BI Custom Connector Xtract Universal custom parameters can be populated with values when running an extraction from Power BI Desktop.

 ### Power BI Custom Connector
 When using the Power BI Custom Connector, XU custom parameters can be populated when setting up the connection in Power BI.